Skip to content

 Before writing a single line of code, you need to know what you’re trying to achieve.
 What specific problem will your Agentic RAG system solve?
 Are you aiming to automate complex customer service inquiries, streamline internal research, or orchestrate multi-step workflows?
 Because agentic AI is inherently goal-driven, your implementation must be too.
 Clearly defining your objectives and key performance indicators (KPIs) upfront will guide every decision you make, from model selection to data preparation.
 This clarity ensures you’re building a tool that delivers real, measurable value.
 For a deeper look at what to measure, you can explore new KPI frameworks designed for agentic systems.

-Step 2: select the right models
+Step 2: Choose the right AI models

 Choosing the right LLM is about more than just picking the most powerful or popular option.
 You need a model that fits your specific use case.
 Evaluating an agentic system is a complex task that goes beyond simple accuracy.
 You’ll need to assess its performance across multiple dimensions, including its reasoning capabilities, decision-making autonomy, and ability to handle exceptions gracefully.
 Does the model excel at following multi-step instructions?
 Can it self-correct when it hits a dead end?
 Answering these questions will help you select a model that can truly act as an intelligent agent for your business.

-Step 3: ensure high-quality data
+Step 3: Prepare your high-quality data

 Your Agentic RAG system is only as smart as the information it can access.
 The quality of your knowledge base is everything.
 This means your data needs to be accurate, up-to-date, relevant, and well-structured.
 Poor data quality leads to inaccurate responses, slow retrieval times, and a frustrating user experience.
 Take the time to clean and organize your documents, whether they’re internal wikis, product manuals, or support articles.
 Optimizing your data for both retrieval speed and accuracy is fundamental to building a system that performs effectively and can scale with your needs.
 This foundational work ensures your agent has a reliable source of truth to draw from.

-Step 4: choose your tools and frameworks
+Step 4: Pick your tools and frameworks

 You don’t have to build your entire Agentic RAG system from the ground up.
 Leveraging open-source frameworks like LangChain or LlamaIndex can give you a significant head start.
 These tools provide the building blocks for creating agentic workflows and connecting your LLM to your data sources.
 For a more integrated approach, a comprehensive platform like Cake can manage the entire AI stack for you, from compute infrastructure to pre-built components.
 The right tools also provide systematic ways to assess agent behavior, not just the final output, which is critical for understanding how your agent is performing its tasks.

-Step 5: monitor performance and iterate
+Step 5: Test, monitor, and improve

 Launching your agent is just the beginning.
 The real magic happens when you create a cycle of continuous improvement.
 This involves monitoring the agent’s performance and, most importantly, gathering user feedback.
 Implementing simple, real-time feedback mechanisms—like a "thumbs up/thumbs down" button on responses—can provide invaluable data.
 This user-driven feedback loop helps you identify where the agent is succeeding and where it’s falling short.
 Use these insights to refine your data, tweak your prompts, and fine-tune your models.
 Over time, this iterative process will make your agent smarter, more accurate, and more helpful.